particle-iot/docs/src/content/en/guide/shared/build-pcb.md

 **PUT A PICTURE OF A BREADBOARDED PROTOTYPE HERE**

-Your first step towards a manufacturable product is to re-design this product into your own printed circuit board (PCB).
-Parts of this lesson are relevant to any electronics product (PCB design), while other elements are Particle-specific (transitioning from a dev kit to a module).
+Your first step towards a manufacturable product is to re-design this product into your own printed circuit board (PCB) using our modules (P0 or P1) rather than our development kits (Photon/Core).

 Here's a quick overview of the steps you'll take: